Azure/PSRule.Rules.Azure/docs/en/rules/Azure.KeyVault.AutoRotationPolicy.md

 Automated key rotation in Key Vault allows users to configure Key Vault to automatically generate a new key version at a specified frequency.

 Key rotation is often a cause of many application outages.
 It's critical that the rotation of keys be scheduled and automated to ensure effectiveness.

 ## RECOMMENDATION

-Consider enabling auto-rotation on keys.
+Consider enabling auto-rotation on Key Vault keys.

 ## EXAMPLES